-While undertaking in an independent review of the regulation of biometric data, Matthew Ryder will draw on guidance and advice from an independent advisory group of specialists in law, ethics, technology, criminology, genetics and data protection.
+The Ryder Review, an independent legal review of the governance of biometric data in England and Wales, was published in June 2022.
+It was developed with guidance and advice from an independent advisory group of specialists in law, ethics, technology, criminology, genetics and data protection.

-As experts and important stakeholders, the contributions of the advisory group will be critical to guiding the outcome of the review, but they will not have ‘sign off’ of the review report.
+As experts and important stakeholders, the contributions of the advisory group were critical in guiding the outcome of the review, but the group did not have “sign off”.

 When the direction of travel is towards more extensive use of biometrics and surveillance, do we need more or less oversight?